pratham022/globetrotter-frontend/README.md

 # 🌍 The Globetrotter Challenge - Frontend

-This is the **frontend** of the "Guess the Destination" game, a fun quiz-based game where players guess locations based on clues.
+This is the **frontend** of the "The Globetrotter Challenge" game, a fun quiz-based game where players guess locations based on clues.

 ## 🚀 Tech Stack
 - **Framework:** React.js